 What are the symptoms of heartburn or acid reflux?

 Heartburn feels like a strong burning sensation in the chest and can be extremely uncomfortable.
 It is also known as acid reflux and indigestion (NHS Choices, 2017).

 Heartburn can show itself as a discomfort (especially after eating), bloating, wind, burping and nausea.
 You’ll be able to compare notes with a lot of other mum friends as up to eight out of ten pregnant women get heartburn (NICE, 2017).

-Heartburn is a strong burning sensation in your chest.
-When you are pregnant this is caused by the valve between your stomach and the tube leading to your stomach relaxing.
-This means stomach acid can pass into the tube, causing the burning feeling.
+Heartburn is caused by the valve between your stomach and the tube leading to it relaxing during pregnancy due to hormonal changes (NHS Choices, 2017).
+This means stomach acid can pass into the tube and cause the burning feeling.